Sudan fighting: EU ambassador assaulted in Khartoum home

 The conflict has seen numerous air strikes, artillery fire and heavy gunfire in civilian neighbourhoods.

-The US State Department spokesman, John Kirby, said there were currently no plans to evacuate US personnel.
+The US State Department spokesman, John Kirby, said there were currently no plans to evacuate US personnel, despite the because of ongoing security concerns and the closure of Khartoum's airport.

+But he urged all Americans to treat the situation "with the utmost seriousness".

 The conflict has forced many civilians to shelter in their homes amid fears of a prolonged conflict that could land the country in deeper chaos.